 As we discussed in our previous blog post on the subject, this project seeks an exemption to Section 1201 of the Digital Millennium Copyright Act’s anti-circumvention provisions for good-faith security research.
 Our Reply Comment responds to a variety of issued raised in the second round of the proceeding by public commenters including manufacturers and trade groups in automobile, medical device, software, and related industries.
 In our Reply Comment, we focus on how objectors comments are textbook examples of the adverse effects of Section 1201 chilling good-faith security research, and push back against the suggestion that an exemption should include a mandatory disclosure standard.

-Last Friday, the TLPC, the American Foundation for the Blind, the American Council of the Blind, and the Library Copyright Alliance filed a comment at the U.S. Copyright Office requesting a renewal of the exemption to Section 1201 of the Digital Millennium Copyright Act aimed at making e-books more accessible to people who are blind, visually impaired, or print disabled and authorized entities.
+Today, the TLPC, the American Foundation for the Blind, the American Council of the Blind, the Library Copyright Alliance, and the American Association of People with Disabilities filed reply comments at the U.S. Copyright Office requesting a renewal of the exemption to Section 1201 of the Digital Millennium Copyright Act aimed at making e-books more accessible to people who are blind, visually impaired, or print disabled and authorized entities.
 If renewed, the exemption would increase access to literary works and educational resources for people who are blind, visually impaired, or print disabled.

 Take a look at the long-form comment attached here, and stay tuned for the Copyright Office’s decision later this year.